8 Aug 2022

 Certain relationships are recognised in law as being ‘special’.
 These relationships are special in the sense that within these relationships, one person having influence over another is common and to be expected.

 Thus, unlike the second category, there is no need to prove that a relationship of trust and confidence exists – it is presumed once a particular type of relationship is found to exist.
-The purported victim will just need to prove that the influence was undue or calls for explanation.
+The purported victim will just need to prove that the influence was undue or calls for an explanation.

 Examples of the types of relationships that qualify for this presumption of influence include the following: